starSend review printPrint

 Day 5 : KRAKOW – AUSCHWITZ – KRAKOW

-After lunch we drive to Auschwitz-Birkenau to visit the Martyrdom Museum of the former Nazi concentration camp, the infamous factory of death.
+In the morning we drive to Auschwitz-Birkenau, to visit the Martyrdom Museum of the former Nazi concentration camp, the infamous factory of death.

 Overnight in Krakow (B, L)